Economy of Denmark: History

 Denmark's long-term economic development has largely followed the same pattern as other Northwestern European countries.
 In most of recorded history Denmark has been an agricultural country with most of the population living on a subsistence level.
-Since the 19th century Denmark has gone through an intense technological and institutional development.
-The material standard of living has experienced formerly unknown rates of growth, and the country has been industrialized and later turned into a modern service society.
+Since the 19th century, Denmark has gone through an intense technological and institutional development.
+The material standard of living has experienced formerly unknown rates of growth, and the country has been industrialized and later turned into a modern market-economy society.

 Almost all of the land area of Denmark is arable.
 Unlike most of its neighbours, Denmark has not had extractable deposits of minerals or fossil fuels, except for the deposits of oil and natural gas in the North Sea, which started playing an economic role only during the 1980s.
 On the other hand, Denmark has had a logistic advantage through its long coastal line and the fact that no point on Danish land is more than 50 kilometers from the sea – an important fact for the whole period before the industrial revolution when sea transport was cheaper than land transport.
 Consequently, foreign trade has always been very important for the economic development of Denmark.

 Already during the Stone Age there was some foreign trade, and even though trade has made up only a very modest share of total Danish value added until the 19th century, it has been decisive for economic development, both in terms of procuring vital import goods (like metals) and because new knowledge and technological skills have often come to Denmark as a byproduct of goods exchange with other countries.
 The emerging trade implied specialization which created demand for means of payments, and the earliest known Danish coins date from the time of Svend Tveskæg around 995.

+Improvements in shipping technology allowed traders to sail around Jutland and into the Baltic Sea directly, and Danish warships collected the Sound Toll from these mainly Dutch merchants, in exchange for protection.
+Nordic rulers before the mid-seventeenth century welcomed the Dutch merchants for their efficient shipping services and inflow of investments which boosted industrial development.
 According to economic historian Angus Maddison, Denmark was the sixth-most prosperous country in the world around 1600.
 The population size relative to arable agricultural land was small so that the farmers were relatively affluent, and Denmark was geographically close to the most dynamic and economically leading European areas since the 16th century: the Netherlands, the northern parts of Germany, and Britain.
 Still, 80 to 85% of the population lived in small villages on a subsistence level.